JosephP91/curlcpp/README.md

 using curl::curl_ios;

 /**
  * This example shows how to use the easy interface and obtain
- * informations about the current session.
+ * information about the current session.
  */
 int main(int argc, const char **argv) {
     // Let's declare a stream